Churches in Britain have spoken out following the House of Commons vote to take military action in Syria.

 See the United Reformed Church website for the full statement.

 The Catholic Church in England and Wales has published a Middle East Analysis podcast by Dr Harry Hagopian to discuss the implications of the vote and what this could mean to Syria and its people as well as for UK citizens back home.
-See the Catholic Church in England and Wales website.

 We have also listed Church responses prior to the vote on military action in Syria on 2 December 2015.